If you’re thinking of moving to Florida anytime in the next year, you might want to bring an extra calculator and an attorney.

 Payouts for recent home damages are another concern.

-Consider, for example, Citizens Property Insurance Corporation, headquartered in Tallahassee in the Florida panhandle.
+Consider, for example, Citizens Property Insurance Corporation, headquartered in Tallahassee in the Florida Panhandle.

-“Citizens actually denied 75 percent of the claims that came through from Hurricane Debby [in August],” Moller said.
+“Citizens actually denied 75 percent of the claims that came through from Hurricane Debby [in August],” he said.
 “And they’re guessing that it’s going to be about the same with Hurricane Milton and Hurricane Helene.”

-Jordan Knowles, senior vice president with Brown & Brown, said that escalating home building costs have also become a factor.
+Jordan Knowles, senior vice president with Brown & Brown, said escalating home building costs have also become a factor.

 “What was a $400,000 claim is now a $1 million claim,” Knowles said.
 “And carriers aren’t paying out a lot of claims.”